Dial-up Internet access: Availability

 Dial-up connections to the Internet require no additional infrastructure other than the telephone network and the modems and servers needed to make and answer the calls.
 Because telephone access is widely available, dial-up is often the only choice available for rural or remote areas, where broadband installations are not prevalent due to low population density and high infrastructure cost.
-Dial-up access may also be an alternative for users on limited budgets, as it is offered free by some ISPs, though broadband is increasingly available at lower prices in many countries due to market competition.

-Dial-up requires time to establish a telephone connection (up to several seconds, depending on the location) and perform configuration for protocol synchronization before data transfers can take place.
-In locales with telephone connection charges, each connection incurs an incremental cost.
-If calls are time-metered, the duration of the connection incurs costs.

-Dial-up access is a transient connection, because either the user, ISP or phone company terminates the connection.
-Internet service providers will often set a limit on connection durations to allow sharing of resources, and will disconnect the user—requiring reconnection and the costs and delays associated with it.
-Technically inclined users often find a way to disable the auto-disconnect program such that they can remain connected for more days than one.

 A 2008 Pew Research Center study stated that only 10% of US adults still used dial-up Internet access.
 The study found that the most common reason for retaining dial-up access was high broadband prices.
 Users cited lack of infrastructure as a reason less often than stating that they would never upgrade to broadband.
 That number had fallen to 6% by 2010, and to 3% by 2013.

 A survey conducted in 2018 estimated that 0.3% of Americans were using dial-up by 2017.

 The CRTC estimated that there were 336,000 Canadian dial-up users in 2010.